ngxs/store/docs/concepts/actions.md

 ### Commands
 Commands are actions that tell your app to do something.
-They are usually trigged by user events such as clicking on a button, or selecting something.
+They are usually triggered by user events such as clicking on a button, or selecting something.

 Names should contain three parts: